Last updated 13th March 2019

-From now on, you can connect with this user with the private key linked to the one you've configured.
+From now on, you can connect with this user using the private key linked to the one you have configured.

 root@server:~$ ssh firstname.lastname@example.org Linux server-1 3.2.0-4-amd64 #1 SMP Debian 3.2.68-1+deb7u1 x86_64 Last login: Fri Oct 16 08:14:24 2015 from proxy-109-190-254-35.ovh.net user2@server-1:~$

 You can configure another SSH key for the admin user by adding them to the corresponding authorized_keys file with this command:

 admin@server-1:~$ sudo vim /home/admin/.ssh/authorized_keys